enklu/enklu.github.io/docs/Quest/QuestSetup.md

 ### Navigating Experiences

 After logging in, you will be greeted with a radial menu of all your experiences.
 This is the **My Experiences** browser.

-For more information on interacting with the UI and other elements inside the app, please read
+Activating the back "Sign Out" arrow will bring you back to the login area, while the forward arrows will let you page through your experiences.

 [insert image here]

-> If you have used the HoloLens Enklu app previously, you will be familiar with the overall UX.
+For more information on interacting with the UI and other elements inside the app, please read our guide [here](Quest/QuestInteractions).